mgheorghe/DASH/documentation/general/program-scale-testing-requirements/hero-implementation-details.md

 >**NOTE**: At this point all hardware should be in the lab powered on, accesible via IP and have link up on all the interfaces.

+### Programing the DPU:

+At this moment we can program the DPU in 3 ways.
+- via DASH API, it assumes full SONiC stack is present and functional. (prefered method)
+- via SAI API it assumes at least one of the SAI redis or SAI thrift interfaces are available. (intermediary method)
+- via vendor specific private API (used in early development cycle before SAI or DASH is available)

+This is a test in it's own right and validates:
+- API support, single calls as well as bulk calls
+- how fast can a full dash config be loaded
+- how memory eficient the DASH implemntation is (for holding such a large config)

+The full DASH config for Hero test in json format can be anywhere between 10G and 20G in size adding stress on memory and compute during load time.

 ### "1 IP" test